 The Albion Papers are a commentary and advocacy for such private duties, adding the vital help of mutual watching.
-And, like the old-evangelicals from the Church of England, we commend the use of the BCP alongside a societal Rule as the surest way to recover a former doctrinal– even cultural– center for American Protestantism.
+And, like the old-evangelicals from the Church of England, we commend the use of the BCP alongside a societal Rule as the surest way to recover lost blessings, even restoring a socio-religious center for American Protestantism.
 The founding fathers of (so-called) methodism never intended to leave the Church of England but Renew it by enabling much lay agency.
 The conversion and sanctification of families (the Lost Sheep of the House of the Church of England) were always centerpiece to that plan, and this remains so for future Protestant Revival.
-It’s their plan we hope to imitate.
+So, we imitate better days.
 Please contact the Bartlett family if you have questions or thoughts.

 Comments on Grace: Sadly, differences between Arminianism and Calvinism repeatedly hampered unity among irregular evangelicals.
 In 1752 the Irish methodists had their first conference at Limerick.
 Wanting to check antinomianism, the Irish preachers adopted the following statement to reconcile with calvinists:

 “We believe there are some persons absolutely elected; but, we believe, likewise that Christ died for all: that God willeth not the death of any man, and that thousands are saved who are not absolutely elected.
 We believe, further, that those who are thus elected cannot finally fall; but we believe other believers may fall: and that those who were once justified may perish everlastingly.”